trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

   :start-after: 2DLaplacianOperator begin
   :end-before: 2DLaplacianOperator end

-Muelu is based on Xpetra which provides a common interface both for Epetra and Tpetra.
+MueLu is based on Xpetra which provides a common interface both for Epetra and Tpetra.
 Therefore we have to encapsulate our Epetra objects into Xpetra wrapper objects.
 This is done using the following code.

 .. literalinclude:: ../../../test/tutorial/laplace2d.cpp
   :language: cpp